bluedynamics/agx.sphinx/docs/source/users/plone.rst

 UML:Package
 ----------------

 There is one stereotype avaliable to attach to packages.

 <<gsprofile>>
 -----------------

-write me.

 ----------------